Ec31/Tip-Calculator/README.md

 Tip-Calculator
 ==============

-This is an Android demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.
+Tip Calculator utility app which allows a user to calculate the appropriate tip based on the total amount entered.

-Time spent: 5 hours spent in total
+Time spent: 6 hours spent in total

 Completed user stories: